How to podcast — A complete guide to starting and growing a podcast

 - Mark whether the podcast is “Explicit” or “Not Explicit”

-Many podcast directories actually use iTunes to distribute your podcast, but you may need to load it to others.
+Many podcast directories actually use Apple Podcasts to distribute your podcast, but you may need to load it manually to others.
 The top four that most people suggest adding your podcast to include:

 For most directories, all you will need to do is create an account, add your RSS feed, verify ownership, and then press publish.
 Click each of the directories mentioned above for their instructions.